This year we will celebrate 139 years of service, opening as a Wesleyan Chapel on 6 December 1883.

 Our church today

-Thank you to Mr David Swann for the loan of history notes and priceless artefacts, especially an article published by The Methodist Recorder on October 21, 1909, titled 'At the Gateway of the Potteries’ - A ducal village and its Methodism written by Mr TE Freeman.
+Thank you to Mr David Swann for the loan of history notes and priceless artefacts, especially an article published by The Methodist Recorder on October 21, 1909, entitled 'At the Gateway of the Potteries’ - A ducal village and its Methodism written by Mr TE Freeman.